brainhack-school2020/anproulx-fMRI-autism/README.md

 This project will rely on the following tools:
  * Jupyter notebook
- * Libraries: Scikit-learn, statsmodel, nilearn
+ * Libraries: Scikit-learn, Statsmodel, Nilearn, Seaborn
  * Github

 ### Data